André-Charles Boulle: Works

 A few of the more magnificent pedigree-pieces are among the worlds mobiliary treasures.
-There are, for instance, two famous armoires, which fetched 12,075 at the Hamilton Palace sale; the marquetry commodes, enriched with bronze mounts, formerly in the Bibliothèque Mazarine; various cabinets and commodes and tables in the Louvre, the Musée de Cluny and the Mobilier National; the marriage coffers of the dauphin which were in the San Donato collection.
-There are several fine authenticated pieces in the Wallace Collection at Hertford House, together with others consummately imitated, probably in the Louis Seize period.
+There are, for instance, two famous armoires, which fetched 12,075 at the Hamilton Palace sale; the marquetry commodes, enriched with bronze mounts, formerly in the Bibliothèque Mazarine; various cabinets and commodes and tables in the Louvre, the Musée de Cluny and the Mobilier National; the marriage coffers of the Dauphin which were in the San Donato collection.
+There are several fine authenticated pieces in the Wallace Collection in London, together with others consummately imitated, probably in the Louis XVI period.
 On the rare occasions when a pedigree example comes into the auction room, it invariably commands a high price; but there can be little doubt that the most splendid and sumptuous specimens of Boulle are diminishing in number, while the second and third classes of his work are perhaps becoming more numerous.
 The truth is that this wonderful work, with its engraved or inlaid designs; its myriads of tiny pieces of ivory and copper, ebony and tortoiseshell, all kept together with glue and tiny chased nails, and applied very often to a rather soft, white wood, is not meet to withstand the ravages of time and the variations of the atmosphere.
 Alternate heat and humidity are even greater enemies of inlaid furniture than time and wear.
 Such delicate objects were rarely used, and the most talented of the artists were employed by the crown.

 In museums

-The Louvre
+Louvre

-Some of André-Charles Boulles Art at the Louvre are shown below:
+Some of André-Charles Boulle’s art at the Louvre are shown below: